Limits and colimits

-If is a set, is a connected category, and is a functor, the canonical map
+Let be a set, a connected category, and a functor.
+Then the canonical morphism

 is an isomorphism.
-This remains true if is replaced by any Grothendieck topos.
+This remains true if Set is replaced by any Grothendieck topos.

 More generally, if is an (∞,1)-topos, is an n-groupoid, and is a small (∞,1)-category whose classifying space is n-connected, then -limits commute with -colimits in .
 This follows from the fact that the colimit functor induces an equivalence of (∞,1)-topoi .
 For example, if is a cofiltered (∞,1)-category or even a cosifted (∞,1)-category, then the classifying space of is weakly contractible and hence -limits commute with -colimits in for any ∞-groupoid .